erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ### Block Witness Format

-Each block witness consists of a header followed by a list of operators.
+Each block witness consists of a header followed by a list of instructions.

 There is no length of witness specified anywhere, the code expects to just reach `EOF`.